Restoring Lost Values

 - They may feel overwhelmed by the task.

-- They are sure what their values are.
+- They aren't sure what their values are.

 - They don't want to mess up and teach the wrong thing.